pagalvin/tsbook/chapter09_IntroToClasses.md

 When we create a new object using the `new` keyword, we're _instantiating_ the object.
 Some people like to say "newing it up" instead.

+**video: chapter 9, intro to classes: Create a class.
+Show that the members are a accessible.

 ## Protecting Your Class Data and Methods

 You no doubt noticed a complimentary pair of descriptors, `private` and `public`.
 The Bus class declares a _private_ member, myRouteNumber.
 Private members (i.e. properties and methods) may only be referenced or invoked within the object itself.
 Public members and methods may be referenced both within the class itself, but also by client code.
 This means that the following code will not compile: